Creating A College List While Coping With Financial Uncertainty

 Coping with financial uncertainty and creating a financially balanced college list

-The events of the past few weeks have disrupted plans for a smooth transition to college.
-Students’ best intentions to complete rigorous courses, take standardized tests on schedule, and participate in meaningful extracurricular activities are all expectations that we now find challenged.
-Parents’ plans to pay for college using long-term investments may need to be revised.
+The events of the past year have disrupted plans for a smooth transition to college for many families.
+Students’ best intentions to engage in academics and participate in meaningful extracurricular activities were challenged.
+Parents’ plans to pay for college using long-term investments or savings may need to be revised.
 While we are educational consultants, not financial advisors, here are some thoughts about coping with this financial uncertainty.

 First, take a deep breath and know that you have time to research and consider your options.
-The situation is changing rapidly, and your criteria may shift, but be assured that we will be here to help you create a college list that meets your needs.
+While your criteria may have shifted, be assured that we will be here to help you create a college list that meets your needs.

 We encourage all juniors to create academically and financially balanced college lists, and to have honest conversations with your family about financial expectations.
 Parents, if you can afford $X per year, let your students know so they can plan realistically.
 As you research colleges, look for the cost of attendance (COA), to understand the full cost beyond stated tuition, room and board.
-Use a Google search to find each school’s net price calculator (NPC) to estimate what your family’s actual cost would be at that institution, or use a calculator such as myintuition to get a general sense of what you are expected to pay at any college.
-Based on this information, we will help you create a balanced list that will include schools where you realistically hope to receive any needed aid, as well as schools that you can afford regardless of the aid you receive.
+Visit College Scorecard for information on institutional costs as well as financial aid data.
+Use a Google search to find each school’s net price calculator (NPC) to estimate what your family’s estimated cost would be at that institution, or use a calculator such as myintuition or College Board’s Big Future EFC calculator to get a general sense of what you are expected to pay at any college.
+Based on this information, we will help you create a balanced list that will include schools where you can realistically hope to receive need-based or merit aid, as well as schools that you can afford regardless of the aid you receive.

 Look carefully at your home state’s higher education system, as these are often the lowest cost options for students who will not qualify for need-based aid.
-The UMass Amherst cost of attendance for in-state students is about $30,000, and commuting to a community college and then transferring to a four-year institution after two years is usually the least costly option available.
+The UMass Amherst cost of attendance for in-state students is about $30,000, and commuting to a community college and then transferring to a four-year institution after two years is usually the least costly option available although there are pros and cons to this approach.
 Students can also consider the other UMass campuses as well as state colleges.

 We expect financial uncertainty to increase demand for UMass spots, so you should also consider other states’ public options.
 The University of Maine’s Flagship Match Scholarship Program guarantees that ”incoming, academically qualified students from selected states will pay the same tuition and fee rate as their home state’s flagship institution.”
 Neighboring states like Vermont and New Hampshire often offer merit awards to qualified Massachusetts residents, which make their COA just slightly more than in-state Massachusetts rates.